Trane warranty: cost, coverage and plans (2025)

 In addition, the warranty document states that Trane may request written documentation proving that the appliance has been maintained properly before it may approve a warranty claim.
 Be sure to keep all invoices and receipts from HVAC maintenance.

-Trane product registration
+Registering your Trane product

 You can register your Trane product online by visiting the Warranty and Registration page on the company’s website.
 You’ll need the product’s serial number (printed on a label attached to the unit), installation date, installation address and dealer name to register.